sdsc-complecs/data-transfer/README.md

 [etrain75@login02 ~]$
 ```

-After the download completes, go ahead and list the files in your HOME directory using the [`ls`](https://en.wikipedia.org/wiki/ls) command to double check out how much data we've downloaded.
+After the download completes, go ahead and list the files in your HOME directory using the [`ls`](https://en.wikipedia.org/wiki/ls) command to check out how much data we've downloaded.

 *Command:*
 ```